karuna24s/beauty-app/README.md

 ### Introduction

-Beauty App, where users purchase skincare, makeup, and nail care.
+Beauty App is an app, where users purchase skincare, makeup, and nail care.

 ### Usage

-Clone the repo and then you can run the jasmine-standalone-2.8.0/src/BeautyApp.js file:
+In the jasmine folder you will find:
+- src folder
+- specs folder

+The src folder contains a javascript file called BeautyApp.js.
+You can clone the repo and run this in your terminal by navigating to the src directory:

 ```
-$ node jasmine-standalone-2.8.0/src/BeautyApp.js
+$ node BeautyApp.js
 ```

+The spec folder contains a spec file called BeautyAppSpec.js.
+The purpose is to test the methods in BeautyApp.js.
+Run SpecRunner.html in your browser to execute the tests.

 ### Contributing